Our mind can be thought of as being divided into two major parts: the

 absorb information without criticizing its content, accuracy or validity.
 It

-simply accepts everything that is experienced as true and valid, and retains
+simply accepts everything that is experienced as true and valid, and

-why we say children are “impressionable”: all offered input is uncritically
+beliefs.
+This is why we say children are “impressionable”: all offered

 <<< Please Purchase The Book For More!